mrmlnc/vscode-autoprefixer/README.md

 ## Donate

-If you want to thank me, or promote your Issue.
+If you want to thank me, or promote your issue.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/mrmlnc)

-> Sorry, but I have work and support for plugins and modules requires some time after work.
-I will be glad of your support or PR's.
+> :heart: I will be glad to see your support and PR's.

 ## Install